Top 100 Songs of 2019 (100 – 91)

 Local Natives vocalist and guitarist, Taylor Rice says “I got married last year.
 I found myself in an incredible relationship that was great on so many levels, but I always felt like it was going to go away, fall apart, and crumble.
 This song is me diving into murky emotions of anxiety and doubt in the middle of love and joy.”

-m I Gonna Lose You” will have you harmonizing with the Local Natives and reaching levels of soprano you didn’t know your voice could reach.
+Regardless of its depressing subject, “When Am I Gonna Lose You” will have you harmonizing with the Local Natives and reaching levels of soprano you didnR

 Songs 100-91 on Spotify